rossmeissl/bernsandblaise/_includes/sights.md

 [Map](http://www.puregrenada.com/about-the-islands/maps-directions/)
 It would take you about 2.5 hours to drive all the way around Grenada.
 Within this small island of about 100 square miles, you'll find a little of everything.

-Read a primer on the island [here](https://www.telegraph.co.uk/travel/destinations/caribbean/grenada/articles/grenada-travel-guide/) and [here](https://www.lonelyplanet.com/grenada)
+Read primers on the island [here](https://www.telegraph.co.uk/travel/destinations/caribbean/grenada/articles/grenada-travel-guide/) and [here](https://www.lonelyplanet.com/grenada)

 St. George's (Capital City)
 : [Guide](https://www.lonelyplanet.com/grenada/grenada-island/st-georges)